stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

 <section class="docs-section" id="installing-onto-device">
 ## Installing onto device

-For full instructions on installing your app onto a device, see [this guide][install-guide].
+For full instructions on installing your app onto a device, see [the guide][install-guide].
 </section>
 <section class="docs-section" id="publishing-to-app-stores">
 ## Publishing to app stores